-Advanced Standing: Students who previously have completed a masters degree in a related field either at Garrett-Evangelical, another ATS accredited seminary, or another accredited institution, and who are now seeking to enroll in a second masters degree may submit a petition to the registrar for Advanced Standing.
-Decisions for advanced standing are made by the degree program director, in consultation with the academic dean.
-Advanced standing may be granted (1) without credit by exempting students from some courses but not reducing the total number of academic credits required for the degree, or (2) with credit by reducing the number of hours required for the degree.
+Advanced Standing: Students who previously have completed a masters degree in a related field either at Garrett-Evangelical, another ATS accredited seminary, or another accredited institution, and who are now seeking to enroll in a second masters degree may petition the academic dean for advanced standing in that second program.
+Advanced standing may be granted (1) without credit (see also Waived courses below) by exempting students from some courses but not reducing the total number of academic credits required for the degree, or (2) with credit by reducing the number of hours required for the degree.
 Advanced standing with credit cannot be automatically granted on the basis of ministerial or life experience.
-Advanced standing will not be provided for P/F courses.
-Students may be required to provide syllabi for courses for which they are seeking credit.